 I’ve been in situations where I’ve been told not to share editors’ contacts details or even talk about who I write for, but I really don’t see any point in this.

-Yes, some people may take the info and run, but most writers are genuinely grateful and will either want to repay the favour in some way or will pay it forward to another freelancer.
+Yes, some people may take the info and run, but most writers are genuinely grateful.
+They will either want to repay the favour in some way or will pay it forward to another freelancer.

-So how does this earn you more money?
+So how does this earn more money freelancing?

 I really believe in being generous and giving people your time and help.